ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 ![pictures](pictures/edit_delete_product.png)

-Alternatively, you may remove all of them with the **Delete All** button.

 ### Confirm and place

 To conclude the order, click **Place Order**.
 You'll be asked to confirm if all details have been reviewed.